m3nin0-labs/blog/README.md

 Welcome to my personal blog, created using [Quarto](https://quarto.org/).
 This blog serves as a space where I share my thoughts, projects, and insights on various topics, including programming, data engineering, geospatial tools, and more.

-## About the Blog

-This blog is designed with a minimalist, modern aesthetic, focusing on readability and a clean user experience.
-It is built using Quarto, a powerful and flexible tool for creating scientific and technical documents.

-## Features

-- **Minimalist Design**: A modern, white-themed design for a clean and distraction-free reading experience.
-- **Easy Navigation**: Simple and intuitive navigation to help you find content quickly.
-- **Responsive Layout**: Optimized for both desktop and mobile viewing.

 ## Getting Started

 **1. Clone the Repository**: